Xetibo/ReSet-Doc/sections/existing_projects/interpreted_languages.typ

 systems is explained in @InterpretedLanguages.

 #subsubsubsection("Neovim")
-Neovim is a fork of the iconic VIM editor. @vim @neovim It offers both VIMscript and lua support, as well as a Remote Procedure Call API, providing users with multiple ways to expand functionality.
+Neovim is a fork of the ubiquitous VIM editor. @vim @neovim It offers both VIMscript and lua support, as well as a Remote Procedure Call API, providing users with multiple ways to expand functionality.
 VIMscript is converted to lua, meaning Neovim only needs a single interpreter for lua.
 This interpreter is tightly